bo-rc/IRL-lab-management/lab-manual.md

 *	The longest time span that can be reserved at one time is one month.
 *	Renewal is possible and must be approved by the IRL staff.
   *	IRL staff may turn down the renewal for reasons including but not limited to the following: the bench is not used more than 50% of the requested time, project priority, high demand of the Bench room from other users currently in the waiting list.
+* Each IRL-approved project will be able to hold at most two benches.
 *	All lab rules are followed by the user.

 Other rules in the Bench room: